spokestack/react-native-spokestack-tray/README.md

   #...
 ```

-For the time-being, `use_frameworks!` does not work with Flipper, so we also need to disable Flipper.
+For the time being, `use_frameworks!` does not work with Flipper, so we also need to disable Flipper.
 Remove any Flipper-related lines in your Podfile.
-In React Native 0.63.2, they look like this...
+In React Native 0.63.2, they look like this:

 ```ruby
   # X Remove or comment out these lines X